 - a.
-Review follow-up items from the previous meeting: - i. approve the minutes - ii.
-SMART and direct-entry - b.
-Update on implementing revisions to CFR 29.30 (AA/EEO requirements) - c.
-Update on federal grants to expand "registered apprenticeship" - d.
-Update on Presidential executive order to expand "apprenticeship" - e.
-Update on Bureau of Apprenticeship Standards Electronic Registration System (BASERS) - f.
-Update on Apprenticeship LEADERs initiative - g.
-Update on Apprenticeship Completion Award Program - h.
-Update on WI 2017 WI Act 148 (apprentice-to-journey worker ratio) - i.
+Review the follow-up items from the previous meeting: - i.
+For action: approve the minutes. - ii.
+For action: involving non-WI apprenticeship sponsors in state committee meetings - b.
+Update on implementing updates to CFR 29.30 (AA/EEO regulations) - c.
+Update on 2017 WI Act 148 (apprentice-to-journeyworker ratio) - d.
+Update on federal grants to expand registered apprenticeship - e.
+Update on federal executive order to expand apprenticeship - f.
+Update on BASERS - g.
+Update on Apprenticeship LEADERs campaign - h.
+Update on Apprenticeship Completion Award Program - i.
 Other